haxe-continuation/haxe-continuation/README.md

       }
     }

-See https://github.com/Atry/haxe-continuation/blob/master/tests/TestContinuation.hx for more samples.
+See https://github.com/Atry/haxe-continuation/blob/master/tests/TestContinuation.hx for more examples.

 ## License